-In adopting the going concern basis for preparing the financial statements, the directors have considered the business activities as set out on page 2 and the company's principal risks and uncertainties as set out on pages 3 & 4.
-Based on the company's balance sheet showing a net asset position of £237,685k at 31 March 2021 and the forecasts and projections, taking account of reasonably possible changes in trading performance based on recent trends observed, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-Covid-19 has created significant uncertainties in the general business environment within countries in which the group operates.
-The company's product range consist of items for every day consumption and based on trends observed, revenue has not been adversely impacted by the business uncertainties arising out of the covid-19 pandemic, except for in the out of home segment which has been impacted by the lockdown conditions.
-This line of business is not materially significant as compared to the overall revenue of the company.
-Potential constraints around manufacturing and supply chain have been well managed to date through a number of initiatives.
-Considering the business scenario as explained herein above, the strength of the balance sheet, the cash position, it can be concluded that there is sufficient liquidity within the company for it to carry on its operations for the foreseeable future i.e. the next 12 months.
-The continuing future impact on the business environment would largely be dependent on how the pandemic develops.
+In adopting the going concern basis for preparing the financial statements, the directors have considered the business activities as set out on page 3 and the company's principal risks and uncertainties as set out on pages 3 & 4.
+Based on the company's balance sheet showing a net asset position of £252,015k at 31 March 2023 including cash of £32,992k and the forecasts and projections, taking account of reasonably possible changes in trading performance based on recent trends observed, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.